haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/project/project-upgrade.md

 2. [Examine the logs]({{ page.baseurl }}/cloud/trouble/environments-logs.html) to determine the source of the issue.
 3. After you fix the source of the issue, push the change to the server, which causes the upgrade to restart.

-    For example, on a local branch, enter the following commands:
+    例如， on a local branch, enter the following commands:

         git add -A && git commit -m "fixed deployment failure" && git push origin <branch name>